Docs Menu

 Note

 The procedures in this section use the deprecated ssl settings/option.
-For procedures using their tls aliases (available in MongoDB 4.2+), see Use Command-line Options (tls).
+For procedures that use tls aliases, see Use Command-line Options (tls).

 The tls settings/options provide identical functionality as the ssl options since MongoDB has always supported TLS 1.0 and later.